Elanthoor human sacrifice case: Murders

 Mohammed "Rashid" Shafi contacted Bhagawal Singh on Facebook.
 Under the alias of "Sreedevi", Shafi encouraged Singh to seek the help of a tantric practitioner and introduced them to himself.
 Shafi met with Singh and his wife Laila, and persuaded them to perform rituals to absolve themselves of past sins.
 He managed to convince them that human sacrifice would resolve Singh's debts, and the couple paid him to procure a victim.

 On 26 September, Shafi lured a 52-year-old woman, Padma, to the Singhs' house with the promise of ₹15000 for sex work.
 There, she was garroted into unconsciousness with a plastic cord.
 Her genitals were mutilated with a knife and her throat was slit.

 Investigation

 The relatives of one of the victims, Padma, native of Kadavantra, Kochi, had lodged a complaint with the police in September when she went missing.
 While investigating this case, the police discovered the possibility of human sacrifice.
 While investigating the disappearance of Padma, the police received information that another woman, Roslyn, a native of Kaladi, had also gone missing in a similar manner.

 The police brought two trained Belgian Malinois cadaver dogs, Murphy and Maya, to the Singhs' property, but they were unable to find anything.
-Surveillance camera visuals and tracking of victims' mobile phones lead to the conclusion that they were last located at Elanthoor.
+Surveillance camera visuals and tracking of victims' mobile phones led to the conclusion that they were last located at Elanthoor.
 As part of investigation, police reached Elanthoor and questioned the locals including Bhagaval Singh and his wife Laila.
 The couple's suspicious behaviour lead the police to question them further and soon they both confessed to killing two women.